jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-5/chapter-16.md

-+++
-title=  "The Communication of Power" heading=  "Chapters 16-18=  The Simple Spirit of the Laws by Montesquieu Volume 1" date=  2015-09-09 image= "/covers/spirit.jpg" description=  "The Spirit of the Laws Volume 3" linkb=  "/research/montesquieu/spirit-of-the-laws/book-5/chapter-13" linkbtext=  "Chapter 13" linkf=  "/research/montesquieu/spirit-of-the-laws/book-5/chapter-19" linkftext=  "Chapter 19"
-+++
+---
+heading: "Chapters 16-17"

-## Chapter 16=  The Communication of Power
+title: "The Communication of Power"
+weight: 12
+description: "WHEN the savages of Louisiana want fruit, they cut the tree to the root, and gather the fruit.
+This is an emblem of despotic government"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 IN a despotic government, the power is communicated entire to the person intrusted with it.
 The vizir himself is the despotic prince; and each particular officer is the vizir.
 In monarchies, the power is less immediately applied, being tempered by the monarch as he gives it‡.
 He makes such a distribution of his authority, as never to communicate a part of it without reserving a greater share to himself.